-- Custom URL Categories, page 17-16
+- Creating and Editing Custom URL Categories, page 17-15

-- Creating Identities, page 8-17
+- Creating Identities, page 8-18

-- Enabling the HTTPS Proxy, page 11-15
+- Enabling the HTTPS Proxy, page 11-13

-- Creating Decryption Policies, page 11-20
+- Creating Decryption Policies, page 11-16

-How to Bypass Web Reputation Filtering without Bypassing Anti-Malware Scanning
+Bypassing Web Reputation Filtering without Bypassing Anti-Malware Scanning

 In this task, you will bypass Web Reputation filtering for some websites while still ensuring the content downloaded from these sites is scanned for malware.
 You might want to do this to allow access to particular websites your organization must work with that have very low web reputation scores (scores below the configured default score threshold for blocking, such as -6.0).
 However, you still want to protect users from malware, so you want to ensure that the sites are scanned by the anti-malware scanning engines.